rsr11/dashboard-Next.js/README.md

-## Next.js App Router Course - Starter
+## Dashboard in Next.js

-This is the starter template for the Next.js App Router Course.
-It contains the starting code for the dashboard application.
+# Learing and Practice Next.js from their documentation

-For more information, see the [course curriculum](https://nextjs.org/learn) on the Next.js Website.
+creating dashboard